xumzheng/microsoft-graph-docs/concepts/onenote-error-codes.md

 The user or application does not have the correct permissions.

 ### 40001
-The request doesn't contain a valid OAuth token.
-See [Notes permissions](permissions-reference.md#notes-permissions).
+Your request could not be authenticated.
+Common causes for this are an invalid OAuth token (see [Notes permissions](permissions-reference.md#notes-permissions)) and/or your account is missing a valid email.

 ### 40002
 The user doesn't have permission to write to the requested location.